 The many lives of India seem to converge at its capital, giving it a subtle, often overwhelming identity born of this mix.
 Delhi, in its museums, forts, old market spaces, and modern art centres, seems to straddle the many different periods passed in history and those to be held in the future.
 In the desert lands of Thar, the bustling cities seem to have risen from the shifting dunes, carefully preserving and flaunting their rich heritage and ways of life.

-The journey begins in the olden capital of India, Delhi, from where it moves to Udaipur, the idyllic city of the moonlit lakes.
-The path then leads to the blue city of Jodhpur and then make its way to the land of opulence, Jaipur.
-The journey takes you to the forgotten city of Fatehpur Sikri, hidden amidst the present day Agra, an exemplary reminder of Mughal glory.
+The journey begins in the capital of India, Delhi, from where it moves to Udaipur, the idyllic city of the moonlit lakes.
+The path then leads to the blue city of Jodhpur and then makes its way to the city of opulence, Jaipur.
+The journey comes to a rest in the forgotten city of Fatehpur Sikri, hidden amidst the present day Agra, an exemplary reminder of Mughal glory.

 A city of multiple identities, Delhi has seen empires rise and fall over centuries.
 Walk through the narrow streets of the old city to witness customs long forgotten in its charming bazaars and ancient houses.
 Marvel at the splendid architecture built by various conquerors, or dig into some delicious Mughlai cuisine.
 Delhi holds a place for everyone and offers something new with every journey.

-Known as the City of Lakes, Udaipur is a place taken right out of fairy tales.
+Known as the City of Lakes, Udaipur seems to be taken right out of a fairy tale.
 With the undulating Aravalli hills as a backdrop, the charming palaces decorate the many lakes with their reflection.
 Mewar architecture gives Udaipur a distinct aesthetic, seen most impressively aboard a boat looking toward the east bank where a series of glorious palaces stand.

 The city of Jodhpur is immortalised in time in varying hues of blue amid a sea of golden sand.
 Overlooked by a massive fort perched atop a hill, the city holds in it long traditions of crafts and folk art.
 Visit the imposing Mehrangarh Fort, or take a stroll through the old markets where you will find craftsmen making lac bangles in one and the strong whiff of spices in another.

 The city of Agra, in the midst of modernisation, preserves its magnificent past in iconic mausoleums, elaborate forts, and narrow old-city lanes.
-Early morning, observe the changing colours of the Taj Mahal’s white marble façade.
+Early morning, observe the colours change on the white marble façade of the Taj Mahal.
 Retrace your steps in history as you walk in the compounds of the Agra Fort and examine the exquisite work of marble inlay in a Persian nobleman’s tomb.
 End your journey in this magnificent city before heading back to Delhi.